 After the last parktime we have a pizza party in the dining room, since the replacements are leaving tomorrow.
 As I and a couple of Randy's students sit and munch, we concoct a rather silly departing thank you gift for him, a leader fish.
 (He loves fishing, and talks about it constantly.)
 I call Wendy to order the plastic fish, a thank-you card, a lure, and some pipecleaners to fashion the harness.

 Throughout the day several people busily plan a series of practical jokes to play on Mike, which must be perpetrated tomorrow before the replacements leave.
 Of course they admonished "No practical jokes" in the first lecture, but it is so boring here that one has to do something for amusement.
 Mike has been the primary instigator.
 He began with a few snide remarks and tickling attacks, and then moved on to biting Betsy's leg.
-The Betsy Mike biting fewd continues as I write.
+The Betsy Mike biting feud continues as I write.
 The funniest occurred when Olive was scooping up dogfood for Gavin.
 The industrial sized bag was almost empty, and her short arm proved woefully inadequate.
 Mike saw head and shoulders leaning into the bag and decided to help.
 He grabbed Olive's legs and flipped her neatly over into the dog food.
 Pretty funny eh?
 Many others have been doing smaller pranks, such as poking a neighbor's dog after its owner has spent ten minutes getting the animal quiescent and prone on the dining room floor.
-The dogs are particularly unruely near feeding time, and one evening I couldn't control Remmy to save my soul.
+The dogs are particularly unruly near feeding time, and one evening I couldn't control Remmy to save my soul.
 I jerked and scolded, but she lunged and bolted as though she were demon possessed.
 Turns out my sneaky roommate was holding a bowl of food just ahead of her, all the way down the hall.
 Not very funny eh?
-So the dorm is busily papering Mike's door, and tying his underware in knots, and putting strange substances on the floor of his shower, and so on.
+So the dorm is busily papering Mike's door, and tying his underwear in knots, and putting strange substances on the floor of his shower, and so on.
 Pretty funny eh?

 Since the Seeing Eye Dog School was established first, decades before the others, most people come up with this common name and donate to them.
 Thus they have no trouble raising funds, and it's a good thing, since it costs a great deal more to provide a Seeing Eye Dog than a Leader Dog.
 Apparently they have a great deal of administrative overhead and many more employees.